juruen/rmapi/README.md

 # rMAPI

-rMAPI is a Go app that allows you to acces the ReMarkable Cloud API programmatically.
+rMAPI is a Go app that allows you to access the ReMarkable Cloud API programmatically.

 You can interact with the different API end-points through a shell.
 However, you can also run commands non-interactively.
 This may come in handy to script certian workflows such as